Skip to content

 AEO stands for Answer Engine Optimization.
 Traditional SEO (Search Engine Optimization) is about ranking high on Google's list of links.
 AEO is about something different: getting AI tools to mention and recommend your business when someone asks a question.

 When a customer types "best bakery near me" into ChatGPT or Perplexity, those tools don't show ten blue links.
 They give a direct answer.
 AEO is the practice of making sure your business is part of that answer.
 DeBoe argues that this traffic tends to have "much higher conversion rates" than other sources (0:54), reportedly because users who get a direct recommendation are closer to making a decision.
+The good news: DeBoe emphasizes that you don't need a big marketing budget to be visible in AI answers (1:00).
+AI tools judge credibility differently from traditional search engines.
+A mention in a small trade magazine or a handful of detailed customer reviews can carry real weight.

 Six steps to optimize for AI answers